obenno/StarScope/README.md

 ## Installation

+### Dependencies

+- Java 8 or higher
+- conda/miniconda
+- or docker

 `StarScope` will automatically check dependencies, install nextflow and create conda environment if conda is selected as running environment.
 But user will have to install [`Java`](https://openjdk.java.net/install/) and